Ocean protection: In Barcelona, Audrey Azoulay welcomes the “significant efforts” made by the international community

 “Cities with the Ocean”: a new initiative to mobilize coastal cities and ports

-At the conference, UNESCO and 13 cities1 announced the creation of the “Cities with the Ocean” platform, a new alliance between the Organization and coastal cities and ports, complementing the work already underway between UNESCO and its 194 Member States.
+At the conference, UNESCO and 13 cities announced the creation of the “Cities with the Ocean” platform, a new alliance between the Organization and coastal cities and ports, complementing the work already underway between UNESCO and its 194 Member States.

 With 75% of megacities around the world situated along the coast, their population is among the most affected by natural and human-caused ocean hazards – including tsunamis, ocean pollution, and the effects of climate disruption – yet they are also the first responders and best placed to implement decisions on a local level to deal with these issues.